mori-b/aioconnectors/README.md

     python3 -m aioconnectors create_certificates

+If you are running your server and client on the same machine, you can directly run the following server and client code.
-In order not to enable allow_ssl_all, you should copy /tmp/aioconnectors/certificates/server to your server and /tmp/aioconnectors/certificates/client to your client.
+Otherwise, in order not to enable the kwarg allow_ssl_all, you should copy /tmp/aioconnectors/certificates/server to your server and /tmp/aioconnectors/certificates/client to your client.
 For both server and client, connector_manager is running the connector, and connector_api is sending/receiving messages.
 In this example, connector_manager and connector_api are running in the same process for convenience.
 They can obviously run in different processes, as shown in the other examples.

 ### Server example